 If you choose to adopt AI in your business, ensure you train your employees on best practices and clearly outline how they are to leverage the tool.
 Misuse of AI in your business could lead to inefficiencies, security breaches or even legal issues.

 Determining the best pricing model for your business will depend on various factors, including your products/services, cost of goods, target market and industry.
-For instance, if you operate an e-commerce retail business specializing in skincare products, adopting a subscription could be more appealing to your target audience than a one-time-purchase model.
+For instance, if you operate an e-commerce retail business specializing in skincare products, offering a monthly subscription box of products offers an alternative one-time-purchase model.
 This approach allows your customer base to test and explore new products, improving their experience and exposing them to more relevant offerings.

 After identifying a pricing model that aligns with your customers’ needs, the next step is to test its effectiveness.
 Engage your customer base by gathering their feedback on different pricing strategies you’ve implemented, making adjustments based on their responses.
 This feedback will offer insights into what customers do and don’t like, and it’ll demonstrate that you value consumers’ opinions.